Pop-Kultur is a place for everyone!

 It is not a recording.

 An installation.
-So a work of art in space.
+In other words, a work of art in a certain place.

 Or a film.

 It means that the work is made especially for the festival.

 The makers try out something new together.

 Or about whether the art can be sold.